pfab-io/RebusRedisExclusiveAccessLock/README.md

-# Redis Rebus Error Tracker
+# Rebus distribuited Saga Exclusive Access Lock with Redis

 This repository provides a Rebus implementation of saga exclusive access lock using Redis.